 What can or should a contractor do that a homeowner can’t or shouldn’t?

-You should definitely let a contractor recharge the refrigerant for the air conditioning.
+You should definitely let a contractor recharge the refrigerant for your central air unit.
 You can buy AC recharge canisters to hook up to your AC and spray in to recharge the refrigerant and supposedly fix leaks.
 But those do-it-yourself sprays deteriorate the system so much, they often ruin them—so leave recharging the refrigerant to the professional.

 It’s easy to keep your outdoor AC unit clean by washing it off occasionally with a garden hose, keeping it free of debris, and removing plants that might climb up over it.
 But you shouldn’t try to scrape dirt and grime off the unit with a brush, because you might damage the system.
 And if your unit gets really crusted over, the contractor may need to use a cleaning chemical to get the unit cleaned up.